 Théâtre National de la Colline is an important Parisian theatre.
 It is situated in the 20th arrondissement, founded in 1951 (today’s building opened in 1983) to decentralize theatre life and to create one relevant place for the theatre creation of the plays from the end of the 19th century till our days.

 It is a National theatre meaning that it is funded by the state/ministry of culture (with only 4 other theatres in the country), it’s openly leftist with a diverse and well thought-out repertoire.
-At the moment the shows on the repertoire is: “Woodcutters” written by Thomas Bernhard and directed by C. Du Parfait and C.Pauthe.
+At the moment the shows on the repertoire is: “Le Chagrin” directed by Caroline Guiela Nguyen.

 This is a literature based theatre that doesn’t neglect quality acting, so if you don’t understand French it’s still worth visiting.
 Though you shouldn’t expect experimental theatre here.
 From the season 2009/10 there are some performances with English subtitles.